osmatsuda/my-svg-casestudies/README.md

 ### Content

-All content is under a [Creative Commons Attribution 4.0 International License][cc-by] unless otherwise specified.
+All content is under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) unless otherwise specified.